 Finally, one young doctor actually came out into the lobby as my wife and I were almost out the door and in a very hushed tone, while looking over his shoulder to see who else could hear, he said: “There is this thing called Empty Nose Syndrome and it’s REALLY Bad” .
 “I don’t know what your issue is but you’ve already had enough removed, don’t do any more” .
 This was my first hint at what was actually wrong with me yet when I read about Empty Nose or (“ENS”) I didn’t think that could possibly be my problem because both doctors assured me that they merely “trimmed a little tissue” and after all, these people were EMPTY.
-Six years later with things getting progressively worse year after year, I was finally officially diagnosed with having Empty Nose syndrome.
-I was told that I had an aggressive turbinectomy, that the inferior turbinate heads had been amputated, and that my tissue looked sclerotic.
+Six years later with things getting progressively worse year after year, I was finally officially diagnosed with having Empty Nose Syndrome.
+I was told that I had an aggressive turbinectomy, that I was “over opened”, that the inferior turbinate heads had been “amputated”, and that my tissue was white and sclerotic.

 Despite a recent wider acceptance, there are still some doctors who are skeptical about ENS .
 All seem to deny that “THEY” could have ever caused ENS themselves including the two who performed my destructive surgeries.
 The ENS patient is but an annoying statistical anomaly to many doctors who are SURE that what they do works.
 Some even seem to suggest that patients themselves are somehow partially responsible by being “poor healers” or by being “pre-disposed” to mental issues of depression or anxiety.
 This is largely the reason for this website which is full of very objective measurable data not subjective feelings.